2025 Ontario general election

-The 2025 Ontario general election was held on February 27, 2025, to elect the 124 members of the 44th Parliament of Ontario.
+General elections were held on February 27, 2025, to elect the 124 members of the 44th Parliament of Ontario.
 Premier Doug Ford's Progressive Conservatives were re-elected to a third consecutive majority government, the first time a party has done so since 1959.
 The PCs increased their vote share to 43%, however lost three seats compared to 2022.
 The New Democratic Party led by Marit Stiles retained its status as the Official Opposition, albeit with four fewer seats than in 2022 and while finishing a distant third in the popular vote.
-The Ontario Liberal Party finished second in the popular vote but won just fourteen seats, although this five-seat increase was enough for the Liberals to regain official party status in the legislature for the first time since 2018.
+The Ontario Liberal Party finished second in the popular vote but won just fourteen seats, remaining in third place in terms of seat count since 2018, although this five-seat increase was enough for the Liberals to regain official party status in the legislature for the first time since 2018.
 Liberal leader Bonnie Crombie however failed to win her seat in Mississauga East—Cooksville, losing to the PC candidate.

 The Greens held their two seats, including leader Mike Schreiner, although suffering a slight drop in popularity.
 Incumbent independent MPP Bobbi Ann Brady held her seat in Haldimand-Norfolk, winning the second-largest margin in the province.